Emerge/level-subkey/README.md

   * options.filter = function(key, value) return
     *  0(nut.FILTER_INCLUDED): include this item
     *  1(nut.FILTER_EXCLUDED): exclude
-    * -1(nut.FILTER_STOPPED): stop.
+    * -1(nut.FILTER_STOPPED): stop stream.
-  * note: the filter parameters key and value may be null, it be affected via keys and values of options.
+  * note: the filter parameters key and value may be null, it is affected via keys and values of options.
 + supports subkey uses other separators, and you can change the default keys separator
-  * the '%' can not be used as separator.
+  * the '%' can not be used as separator, it is the escape char.
   * the default subkey's separator is "#" if no any separator provided.
   * the others can have the subkeys too:
     * '/path/key/.attribute/#subkey'